Skip to main content

 AIC 2000x1050

-The 10th issue of the ULS newsletter has been issued.
-Please click the image below to view it online.
-In this issue, we feature our newly established Cryo-Electron Microscopy Centre and offer a brief introduction of the cryo-EM technique.
+The 14th issue of the ULS newsletter has been issued.
+Please click here to view it online.
+In this issue, we feature the new Beckman Coulter CytoFLEX spectral flow cytometer, and introduce this technique to support simultaneous high-parameter studies.
 Thank you for your support.
-May we wish you a joyful holiday and a prosperous new year ahead.

 Newsletter